Anonymity vs Privacy

 sam chapman headshot

-Last update: March 18, 2024
+Last update: October 21, 2024

 Privacy is the ability to control when and how your personal information is released.
 Anonymity is the freedom to act without your actions connecting to your identity.
 Confidentiality means information shared with one party is still private to all others.
-The best way to protect all three is to try ExpressVPN with its 30-day money-back guarantee.
+The best way to protect all three is to try NordVPN with its 30-day money-back guarantee.

 Anonymity vs privacy: They’re both vitally important online, but they’re not the same thing.
 If you’re going to live a secure life online, you need to know the difference between anonymity, privacy — and their third sibling, confidentiality.